ky4ds/ky4ds.github.io/_posts/2021-06-09-design-trapped-dipole.md

       capacitance, which results in less inductance, which results in less loading.
 If you want more loading, then 33pF would be a better choice.
+    * TODO: move to separate post and trim this section
 6. **Recalculate inductance based on the sourcable capacitance.**

     $$L = \frac {1} {(2πf)^2C} = \frac {1} {(2π18.118MHz)^2*40pF} =